 It is rare that we leave a conference feeling both energized by the connections and content about the content.
 Recently, Terbium Labs attended two concurrent events—the E-Crime Cybersecurity Congress and Fraud Forum—that explored the intersection of fraud and information security.
 The key takeaway from conversations with attendees and presenters: the risks for folks in fraud manifest as threats for those information security, and each can provide an early warning for the other.
 The organizers deserve kudos for curating a compelling program and experience.

-To examine how well the cyber security industry adapts to evolving threats, one of the first speakers introduced the Red Queen paradox: defenders are constantly moving and improving, but not gaining the advantage over adversaries.
+To examine how well the cybersecurity industry adapts to evolving threats, one of the first speakers introduced the Red Queen paradox: defenders are constantly moving and improving, but not gaining the advantage over adversaries.
 This idea stirred the audience and ricocheted through conversations over both days.
-Information security practitioners over-index on measuring their controls—while important, this metric provides no insight on the differential between adversaries’ growing capabilities.
+Information security practitioners over-index on measuring their controls—while important, this metric provides no insight on the differential between adversaries’ growing capabilities concerning E-crime.

 In a break time discussion, three mid-level information security managers talked about the importance and challenge of building security awareness within a medium size corporate.
 For many of these information security practitioners, awareness is both a prerequisite for and follow up to action; their CISOs are not only asking about prevention, but also measuring the impact of their educational efforts—a difficult task, to be sure.